Education in Sweden: Upper secondary education

 Upper secondary school, called gymnasieskola, usually lasts for three years.
-It is elective, but with a 99% enrollment rate (OECD 2018).
+It is elective, but with a 99% enrollment rate.
 It is divided into 18 different national programmes with different educational focus.
 The system is course-based with the same courses being used for multiple programmes.
 There are also introductory programmes for students who do not satisfy the requirements for the national programmes.
 A significant number of these students are immigrants learning Swedish.

 National programmes

 The national programmes are divided into two categories: preparatory and vocational.
 All national programmes give basic qualification to attend university, but preparatory programs typically also satisfy the additional requirements needed to study university courses in specific subject areas.

-In 2018 approximately one third of students studying a national programme were studying a vocational programme, while two thirds were studying a preparatory programme.
+In the 2024-2025 school year approximately one-third of students studying a national programme were studying a vocational programme, while two-thirds were studying a preparatory programme.

 Courses

 All students take at least 2500 points worth of courses.
 Some of these courses are universal for students in all programmes.
 These courses are the Level 1 courses in each of the following subjects: English, Swedish, mathematics, religion, civics, natural science and physical education.
 In preparatory programmes additional English, Swedish and mathematics are also included as core courses.

 There are also programme-specific and orientation-specific courses.
 Orientation-specific courses are the courses that a student elects to take by selecting an orientation within their programme.
-Finally, individually selected courses are courses that the student freely selects for herself/himself.
+Finally, individually selected courses are courses that the student freely selects for themselves.